It looks like surrogacy could be an amazing option for you!

 As a hopeful parent considering surrogacy, finding a surrogate mother in Missouri might sound like an overwhelming challenge.
 After all, it is one of the most important steps in the surrogacy process, and you want to make sure that the woman you match with is someone you can trust completely to carry your baby for the next nine months.

-If you’re interested in learning how to find a surrogate in Missouri, the following guide can help you get started in your journey as an intended parent.
+If you’re interested in learning how to find a surrogate in Missouri, the following guide or speak with a professional who can help you get started in your journey as an intended parent.

 First, it’s important to note that you’re not limited to working with a surrogate who lives in the same state as you.
 In fact, most intended parent/surrogate relationships thrive regardless of distance.